Intel Corporation v CPM United Kingdom Ltd.: Opinion

 The Court found that the relevant public should be the consumers of the product of the prior mark if the plaintiff alleges injury to the reputation or distinctive character of the prior mark.
 If the plaintiff claims that the later mark is gaining an unfair advantage then the relevant public to be considered is the consumers of the good identified by the subsequent mark.

 The Court next looked at what a court should consider to determine whether there was an injury.
 The Court concluded that to show injury by harm to the distinctive character of the mark or to its reputation, a plaintiff has to show that there was a change in the economic behaviour of the average consumer of the goods for which the prior mark was registered.
 Likewise if a plaintiff wants to show that injury occurred due to the latter marks gaining of an unjust advantage it would have to be shown that use of the subsequent mark caused a change in the economic behaviour of the average consumer of the goods for which the subsequent mark was registered.
 The Court determined that the group whose economic behaviour changes must be analogous to the group considered to be the relevant public of the marks.

-Lastly the Court concluded that the change in economic behaviour must not be actual, but a subsequent mark should also be denied if it can be shown that there is a high likelihood of future harm to the prior mark.
+Lastly the Court concluded that the change in economic behaviour need not be actual, but a subsequent mark should also be denied if it can be shown that there is a high likelihood of future harm to the prior mark.